LingganChen/dog_breed_WebApplication/README.md

 ## Usage

 1. Ensure you have the required dataset.
-2. Set up environment py -m venv .env
+2. Set up environment in cmd: py -m venv .env
 3. Activate environment .env\scripts\activate
 4. Run application using- flask run
+5. Open the local html link in cmd
-5. Select an image and submit
+6. Once you are on the web page, select an image and click on submit to see the prediction

 ## Dataset